Pay a parking fine

 Parking fines are designed to encourage motorists to comply with parking regulations.
 Vehicles parked illegally will receive a parking ticket called a penalty charge notice (PCN).

-This will be reduced if you pay within 14 days of the fine being issued, please see the table below:
+If you pay your fine within 14 days of it being issued, it will be reduced to half - see the table below:

 You can find an overview of penalty charges that apply when a parking law has been breached in Leicester, using the link below:

-- Pay online - please note some fines will not appear on the system until one working day after they have been issued.
+- Pay online - some fines will not appear on the system until one working day after they have been issued.

 Not sure of a parking issue?